ESTOS/estos-kurento-scripts/README.md

 limitations under the License.

 ### Licenses of Kurento and used Libraries
-The Kurento Media Server ist [licensed under Apache 2.0 License](https://www.kurento.org/blog/kurento-650-released-all-freedom-apache-20-license).
+The Kurento Media Server is [licensed under Apache 2.0 License](https://www.kurento.org/blog/kurento-650-released-all-freedom-apache-20-license).
 The licenses of the used libraries are listet under "liblicenses".